Nivethagithub/Kubernetes_reference_bharath/Kubernetes Commands for DevOps Engineers/README.md

-Here’s a list of essential Kubernetes commands used by DevOps Engineers in their day-to-day activities, covering common real-world tasks like deployments, troubleshooting, resource management, and monitoring:
+Essential Kubernetes Commands that DevOps Engineers commonly use in their day-to-day activities:

-General Commands
+Basic Commands

-Cluster Information
+Get Cluster Information

 kubectl cluster-info
+Displays the address of the Kubernetes master and services running in the cluster.

+List Nodes

 kubectl get nodes
-kubectl describe node <node-name>
+Lists all nodes in the cluster.

 Namespace Management
+List Namespaces

 kubectl get namespaces
+Displays all namespaces in the cluster.

+Create Namespace

-kubectl create namespace <namespace-name>
+kubectl create namespace <namespace_name>
+Creates a new namespace.

+Delete Namespace

-kubectl delete namespace <namespace-name>
+kubectl delete namespace <namespace_name>
+Deletes a specified namespace.

+Pod Management
+List Pods

+kubectl get pods
+Lists all pods in the default namespace.

+Describe Pod

+kubectl describe pod <pod_name>
+Displays detailed information about a specific pod.

+Create Pod

+kubectl run <pod_name> --image=<image_name>
+Creates a new pod running the specified container image.

+Delete Pod

+kubectl delete pod <pod_name>
+Deletes a specified pod.

-Workload Management
+Deployment Management
-Viewing Deployments, Pods, and Services
+List Deployments

 kubectl get deployments
-kubectl get pods
+Lists all deployments in the default namespace.

+Create Deployment

+kubectl create deployment <deployment_name> --image=<image_name>
+Creates a new deployment with the specified container image.

+Delete Deployment

+kubectl delete deployment <deployment_name>
+Deletes a specified deployment.

+Service Management
+List Services

 kubectl get services
-kubectl get pods -n <namespace>
-kubectl describe pod <pod-name>
-Creating and Managing Deployments

-kubectl apply -f <deployment-file>.yaml kubectl create deployment <deployment-name> --image=<image-name>
-kubectl rollout status deployment <deployment-name>
-kubectl rollout undo deployment <deployment-name>
-kubectl delete deployment <deployment-name>
-Scaling Deployments

-kubectl scale deployment <deployment-name> --replicas=<number-of-replicas>
-Exposing Deployments
+Lists all services in the default namespace.

+Create Service

-kubectl expose deployment <deployment-name> --type=<service-type> --port=<port> --target-port=<target-port>
+kubectl expose deployment <deployment_name> --type=LoadBalancer --name=<service_name>
-Pod and Container Management
-Accessing and Debugging Pods

-kubectl logs <pod-name>
-kubectl logs <pod-name> -c <container-name>
-kubectl exec -it <pod-name> -- /bin/bash
-kubectl exec -n <namespace> <pod-name> -- <command>
-Deleting Pods

-kubectl delete pod <pod-name>
+Creates a new service to expose a deployment.

+Delete Service

-kubectl delete pod <pod-name> --force --grace-period=0 Checking Pod Events
+kubectl delete service <service_name>

-kubectl get events
-kubectl describe pod <pod-name>
+Deletes a specified service.

 ConfigMap and Secret Management
-Creating ConfigMaps

-kubectl create configmap <config-name> --from-literal=key=value kubectl create configmap <config-name> --from-file=<file-path>
-kubectl apply -f <configmap-file>.yaml
-Creating Secrets

-kubectl create secret generic <secret-name> --from-literal=username=<user> --from-literal=password=<pass>
-kubectl apply -f <secret-file>.yaml
-Viewing ConfigMaps and Secrets

-kubectl get configmap
-kubectl get secret
-kubectl describe configmap <configmap-name>
-kubectl describe secret <secret-name>
-Troubleshooting
-Node and Resource Issues

-kubectl get nodes
-kubectl describe node <node-name>
-kubectl top node
-kubectl top pod
-Resource Utilization

-kubectl top pod -n <namespace>
-kubectl get hpa
-Troubleshooting Errors

-kubectl describe pod <pod-name>
-kubectl logs <pod-name>
-kubectl exec -it <pod-name> -- /bin/sh
-Networking
-Ingress and Service Management

-kubectl get ingress
-kubectl get svc
-kubectl describe svc <service-name>
-Port Forwarding

-kubectl port-forward <pod-name> <local-port>:<container-port>
-DNS Troubleshooting

-kubectl exec -it <pod-name> -- nslookup <service-name>
-Helm Commands (Optional in DevOps Workflows)
-Helm Release Management
-helm install <release-name> <chart-name>
-helm upgrade <release-name> <chart-name>
-helm rollback <release-name>
-helm delete <release-name>
-Viewing Helm Releases
-helm list
-helm status <release-name>
-Kubernetes Resource Management
-Viewing and Editing Resources

-kubectl get all
-kubectl edit deployment <deployment-name>
-kubectl describe service <service-name>
-Dry Run to Preview Changes

-kubectl apply -f <file>.yaml --dry-run=client
-Deleting Resources

-kubectl delete -f <file>.yaml
-kubectl delete pod,svc <name>
-Monitoring and Logging
-Enabling Resource Metrics

-kubectl top pod
-kubectl top node
-Viewing Logs

-kubectl logs -f <pod-name>
-kubectl logs -f <pod-name> -c <container-name>
-Backup and Restore
-Backing up Resources
-kubectl get all -o yaml > backup.yaml
-Restoring Resources
-kubectl apply -f backup.yaml
-These commands are essential for managing Kubernetes clusters efficiently and are widely used by DevOps Engineers for various tasks.
-Let me know if you’d like examples or more explanations for any specific use case.
+Create ConfigMap

+kubectl create configmap <configmap_name> --from-literal=<key>=<value>
+Creates a new ConfigMap from literal values.

+Create Secret

+kubectl create secret generic <secret_name> --from-literal=<key>=<value>
+Creates a new Secret from literal values.

+Logs and Debugging
+View Pod Logs

+kubectl logs <pod_name>
+Displays the logs of a specific pod.

+Execute Command in Pod

+kubectl exec -it <pod_name> -- <command>
+Executes a command in a running pod.

+Scaling and Rollouts
+Scale Deployment

+kubectl scale deployment <deployment_name> --replicas=<number_of_replicas>
+Scales a deployment to the specified number of replicas.

+Rollout Status

+kubectl rollout status deployment/<deployment_name>
+Displays the rollout status of a deployment.

+Rollout Undo

+kubectl rollout undo deployment/<deployment_name>
+Rolls back a deployment to a previous revision.

+These commands cover a wide range of tasks from managing namespaces, pods, and deployments to handling services, ConfigMaps, and Secrets.